Alken & Venn

 Its design resembles a strange knight who once imparted his techniques to the iron knight order but gave up on the fallen king and disappeared.

-Aaron visited from the east and made a name for himself as the Old King’s right-hand man.
+Aaron visited from the East and made a name for himself as the Old King’s right-hand man.
 After he left, the Old King gave his name to the soldiers born from iron.

 Corrupts Absolutely